 This subpart describes the standards of performance and administrative requirements and procedures for States making determinations of disability for the Commissioner under title II of the Act.
-It also establishes the Commissioner's responsibilities in carrying www.socialsecurity.gov
+It also establishes the Commissioner's responsibilities in carrying determination or decision as to whether you are still disabled, as defined under the medical improvement review standard.
+See §§ 404.1579 and 404.1594.